 The next step is to prepare the osmotic solution, which is usually a concentrated sugar or salt solution.
 Efficiency of water removal and solute absorption relies considerably on the solution concentration, temperature and immersion period.
 Dehydration usually accelerates as the concentration and temperature increase.
 At the same time, there must be a caution against over-accumulation of solutes, as it can affect the sensory characteristics of the end product (Gonzalez-Perez et al., 2021).

 Step 3: Afterward, the food must be plunged into the osmotic solution.
 As this process proceeds, water moves from the foodstuff and solutes from the solution into the meal, at leading to a perfectly steep water potential gradient.
-The rate of diffusion is affected by the size and form of the food particles, concentration and temperature of the solution along with the agitation of the solution (Nowacka et al., 2021).
+The diffusion rate is affected by the size and form of the food particles, concentration and temperature of the solution along with the agitation of the solution (Nowacka et al., 2021).

 Finally, treatment of the dehydrated product may be done before packing such as washing, drying, or further processing in order to achieve desired product characteristics.
 Osmotic dehydration is often used in combination with air or freeze drying to achieve lower moisture content and greater shelf life of the final product (Landim et al., 2016).